stephenh/ts-proto/README.markdown

 **Workflow**

 - Modifying the plugin implementation:
+  - The most important logic is found in [src/main.ts](src/main.ts).
   - Run `yarn bin2ts` or `yarn bin2ts:local`.
     _Since the proto files were not changed, you only need to regenerate the typescript files._
   - Run `yarn test` to verify the typescript files are compatible with the reference implementation, and pass other tests.
 - Updating or adding `.proto` files in the integration directory:
+  - Run `yarn watch` to automatically regenerate test files when proto files change.
-  - Run `yarn build:test` to regenerate the integration test files.
+    - Or run `yarn build:test` to regenerate all integration test files.
   - Run `yarn test` to retest.

 **Contributing**